-The challenging behaviour of children with autism spectrum disorder (ASD) often causes parents and families the most stress.
+The challenging behaviour of children and teenagers with autism spectrum disorder (ASD) often causes parents and families the most stress.
 Sometimes the first step in managing challenging behaviour can be spotting the things that trigger it.

 All children can behave in ways that parents find difficult or challenging to manage.
 But children with autism spectrum disorder (ASD) are more likely to do so.

-Children with ASD might:
+Children and teenagers with ASD might:

 - refuse or ignore requests